Passport: Improving Automated Formal Verification Using Identifiers: Encodings

 As indicated by the name, byte-pair tokenization often starts with a vocabulary of bytes, not characters, to allow a reasonable base vocabulary size when working with unicode.
 However this has the downside of sometimes indicating that two identifiers are similar because they share bytes within a unicode character, even if no characters are in common.
 In our implementation, we use characters as our base vocabulary.
 To keep our base vocabulary of a reasonable size, we only include those characters which are present in the training corpus.
 Since Coq programmers generally only use a small subset of possible unicode characters, this works well.
 However, there are in rare cases unicode characters present in the test data which are not present in the training data.
 To address this, our subword tokenizer drops characters which are not present at all in the vocabulary; this behavior can be changed with a flag to instead produce a special \lstinline{<unknown>} element.

 Many different neural architectures have been used to process sequences of tokens.
 For language modeling, the most effective models are often those with attention and forgetfulness mechanisms, to capture the long-range dependencies present in text.
-However, the identifiers we work with are generally short, often only a few subwords long, so we instead use a simple RNN to model them.
+However, the identifiers we work with are generally short, often only a few subwords long, so we instead use the simplest sequence model, a Recurrent Neural Network, without any attention mechanism.

 As with any sequence-based model, there is a question of how to cap the size of sequences so that their lengths can be normalized.
-With \toolname, we found that capping at four tokens per identifier during training, but eight tokens per identifier during testing, is most effective on our evaluation suite.
+With \toolname, we found that capping at four tokens per identifier during training, but eight tokens per identifier when synthesizing proofs, is most effective on our evaluation suite.